Welcome to the Mount Sinai Emergency Medicine Rotation!

 Mount Sinai Queens

-Also a community-based Emergency Department, Mount Sinai Queens offers an especially diverse range of patients and clinical pathology.
+As a community-based Emergency Department, Mount Sinai Queens offers an especially diverse range of patients and clinical pathology.

 Curriculum

-This 4 week acting internship consists of didactics, clinical shifts, and a final exam.
+This 4-week acting internship consists of didactics, clinical shifts, and a final exam.

 Shefali Trivedi, MD